Emplea-do/emplea_do/docs/Authentication.md

 ## Instructions

-Below you will find the instructions, step by step to configure the following external login provider in your development environment.
+Below you will find the instructions, step-by-step to configure the following external login provider in your development environment.

 - [Facebook](#Facebook)
 - [Microsoft](#Microsoft)